 - Washington, D.C.

-If you’re visiting another Kaiser Permanente service area, chemical dependency and mental health services should be covered the same as if you were in your own area, although there are exceptions.
+If you’re visiting another Kaiser Permanente service area, substance abuse and mental health services should be covered the same as if you were in your own area, although there are exceptions.
 You may need a referral.
 It’s unclear if this coverage would be the same for individuals who intentionally travel to go to a non-local inpatient rehab center.
-Call Kaiser Permanente’s “Away from Home Travel Line” to check and get all the details.6
+Call Kaiser Permanente’s “Away from Home Travel Line” to check and get all the details.12

 Make sure to verify that the program or provider that you are considering accepts your plan.